 Salwar Kurta – This is a more traditional Indian style of dress, and it is so light and breathable.
 I bought one while in India (as you can see below), and really understood why these are so popular in the country.
 This over jeans in the heat any day!

 Pack cotton panties and bras (if you can) – This will keep things nice and fresh (or as fresh as possible), despite the heat.

 The shoes that you bring will depend on the activities that you plan to do on your trip to India.
 If you are going to be doing a lot of walking, bring a comfy pair of sneakers or sandals.
-I personally don’t like to have my feet covered in hot weather, so I hang on to some older, but very confortable ALDO sandals that are really easy to walk in.
+I personally don’t like to have my feet covered in hot weather, so I hang on to some older, but very comfortable ALDO sandals that are really easy to walk in.

 What to Wear for Business in India

 If you are visiting India for business, you may be wandering what to wear while in the office.
 When I visited India, I was traveling for a Consulting project, and spent several days at the company we supported.
-My attire consited of the following:
+My attire consisted of the following:

 Light Dresses – I recommend wrap dresses, and those made out of breathable fabric, like this one below.

 - Material: 100% Polyester, Fabric has no stretch.

 - Perfect dress for Summer Beach, Weekend Casual, Party, Vacation, Travelling, Dating, Shopping, Picnic, Home and Daily...

 Salwar Kurta – I found that many of the women wore this more traditional Indian outfit at work too – you will find many options for purchasing one once in the country.
 You can also purchase ahead by clicking this link (or the image below).